Linaria dalmatica

 Linaria dalmatica is a herbaceous, short-lived perennial plant native to western Asia and southeastern Europe that has become a weed in other areas.
 The family this plant now belongs to is the Plantaginaceae Family.
 Previously, it belonged to the Scrophulariaceae (Figwort) family.
 Its common names include Balkan toadflax, broadleaf toadflax, and Dalmatian toadflax.
 Linaria dalmatica has unique yellow flowers with an orange center that draw individuals to purchase them to display in their gardens.
 The distribution of L. dalmatica to North America can be attributed to use as a fabric dye, folk remedies and as an ornamental plant.
-However, it is now classified as a weed in both Canada and the U.S.A.
+However, it is now classified as a weed in both Canada and the U.S.

 Invasive species

 Linaria dalmatica is listed as a noxious weed in fourteen U.S. states and three provinces in Canada.
 However, it is present in thirty-one U.S. states and ten provinces and two territories in Canada.
 It is a grassland invader native to the Mediterranean region, and it was introduced to North America in the late 1800s.
 It has fast-growing strong, horizontal roots, and can withstand cold, and is a problem for farms and grasslands in the interior of British Columbia.